Seneca-ICTOER/OPS102/docs/01-Introduction-to-OS/04-GUI-CLI.md

 On the other hand, a CLI is well-suited to task automation, and many tasks may require fewer steps to perform than when using a GUI.
-CLIs generall require much less bandwidth when used over a network, making them well-suited to remote administration tasks.
+CLIs generally require much less bandwidth when used over a network, making them well-suited to remote administration tasks.

 To compare the data demands of the two types of user interfaces,